 How can we do exams online?
 Do we need to use exam centres?

 There have been successful online exams run in the past few years.
 Exam centres have also been used.
 General guidelines about online assessment are being looked at by the Exams and Assessment Committee; and in each case, the suitability of the material and student circumstances will have to be taken into account when planning the assessment methods.

 Do you expect academics to do market research?

 Yes, academics or their departments will be required to take responsibility for market research of any new offerings, with assistance.
 Part of the funding provided will go towards market research.
 The academic conveners will be in a particularly good position to contribute to the investigation of the market potential of any offerings.
 Professional assistance will be provided to assist the university make appropriate decisions.

 Is it too late to get into online learning and is the market being saturated?

 Online education is part of the future of higher education provision and it is still in the early phase of development - particularly in South Africa.
 But it is true, there is already some competition in South Africa and globally (like there is in all forms of educational provision), and it means that UCT should carefully consider its choice of programmes.

 Are we supposed to support new students or move existing students to online?

 For the undergraduate course offerings - we are exploring where online learning can provide enhancements or improvements to our existing students’ teaching and learning experiences.

-For postgraduate programme - we contend that online postgraduate programmes offer UCT an opportunity to appeal to a different group of students - often people who are not willing or able to study through traditional face-to-face forms of learning.
-These programmes should aim to enrol new students.
+For postgraduate programmes - we contend that online postgraduate programmes offer UCT an opportunity to appeal to a different group of students - often people who are not willing or able to study through traditional face-to-face forms of learning.
+These programmes should aim to enroll new students.